Scale Worlds

 Overview

-A two-year research project designing immersive learning environments—first in VR, then adapted for the web—to help students develop intuitive understanding of size and scale across 42 orders of magnitude.
+A two-year research project designing immersive learning environments, first in VR and then adapted for the web, to help students build an intuitive understanding of size and scale across 42 orders of magnitude.

 Collaborators